Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

     c.
 Location: **East US 2** or **West Europe**

-    NOTE: Not all Azure Automation features are supported in all regions.
+    > **Note**: Not all Azure Automation features are supported in all regions.
 We suggest using East US 2 or West Europe, whichever is closer to you.
 Leave the run as account state as default.

     ![Fields in the Add Automation Account blade are set to the previously defined settings.](images/Lab-guide/image22.png "Add Automation Account blade")

 5. Click **Create**

 ### Task 2: Add an Azure Automation credential